 The first step to getting hired is to contact a recruitment office in person or by telephone.
 This will take about 35 minutes, and you will get clarity on the requirements, expectations, length of time and tips on how to submit your application.

-You will need to create an account, upload a resume to the Federal Resume Template Format and submit necessary documents:
+You will need to create an account, upload using the federal resume format and submit necessary documents: